kaleab-k/gsv_db_creator/README.md

 		 --api-key (-a) VAL  : Google API Key

-		 --single            : indicates that query is for a single location, not a route
+		 --single            : indicates single location mode, not a route --from VAL          : FROM coordinates formatted as lat,lng.
+Location for single location mode (--single)
-		 --from VAL          : FROM coordinates formatted as lat,lng --to VAL            : TO coordinates formatted as lat,lng --follow-route      : Heading value is relative to the direction between consecutive points in the route.
+		 --to VAL            : TO coordinates formatted as lat,lng --follow-route      : Heading value is relative to the direction between consecutive points in the route.
 If not present,